 Welcome to the national continuing education program in sustainable agriculture presented by SARE.
 This program is designed primarily for Cooperative Extension and Natural Resource Conservation Service personnel, and is also open to farmers, ranchers, and other agricultural professionals nationwide.
 It emphasizes core concepts and a basic understanding of sustainable agriculture, its goals and its relevance to every farming and ranching operation—large or small.

 The core of the national continuing education program is a series of three interactive, online courses (listed below).
 The courses are self-paced, allowing you to take them on your own schedule.
 Learning outcomes and objectives are aimed at the broad topics and issues related to sustainable agriculture.
-Students who want to explore topics in greater depth should follow the multimedia and information links throughout each course, and seek other educational opportunities in their state or region.
+Students who want to explore topics in greater depth should follow the multimedia and information links throughout each course.
 What is sustainable agriculture?
 What does it mean for farmers, ranchers and communities?
 How does it relate to my role as an educator or researcher?
 This course series is aimed at helping you answer those questions and develop effective research and education programs that address agricultural sustainability for farmers, ranchers and communities.

 To begin a course, click the course title.
 You can work through the course using the "next" and "previous" buttons at the top and bottom of each page, or go to specific sections using the navigation menu on the left side of the content area.